Noise perception, detection threshold & dynamic range

-Signal-to-noise ratio is defined as the RMS of the largest sine divided by the RMS of the total noise (noise is A-weighted).
+Signal-to-noise ratio is defined as the RMS of the peak sinusoidal signal divided by the RMS of the total noise.
+For audio measurements the measurement of noise RMS is band limited at 20 kHz and the noise is usually A-weighted.
 However, loudness of the noise doesn't correlate with the RMS of the total noise, because noise energy is distributed between the inner ear's filters (the inner ear behaves like a set of closely spaced filters with bandwidths roughly proportional to their center frequencies).
 Total RMS overestimates the noise relative to the ear, therefore SNR underestimates dynamic range relative to the ear.
 The other problem is that A-weighting gives a crude approximation of the ear's sensitivity.

 SNR of 96 dBA doesn't mean that the dynamic range is 96 decibels.
 It means that a result of a measurement is 96 decibels, but this is not the dynamic range.